renehorstmann/Visu/README.md

   - 3D-Pose coordination system as arrows

-Visu(base) itself is written in OpenGL. gtk/visuwidget uses gtk to create a GtkGlArea an renders visu with it.
+Visu(base) itself is written in OpenGL.

+gtk/visuwidget uses gtk to create a GtkGlArea and renders visu with it.

 So Visu can be easily embedded into a gtk projekt.

 SVisu is a simpler version to use Visu and creates a window with the `svisu_show` call.